SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 penalty.
 Each weapon may ﬁre once per round, because they need some time to recharge.
-All weapons increase the cost by +5 to the price diﬃculty.
+All weapons increase the cost by +5 to the price difficulty.
 For an additional cost, the vehicle can be installed with a weapons computer that improves the gunnery roll by +1D for each +3 increase in cost.
 Blaster Cannon: damage 3D; range 200/500/1500